fammd19/fammd19-github.io/README.md

 ## Purpose

-Purpose: This website was built to showcase my work and journey as a developer.
+This site has been developed to showcase Fi's work and journey as a developer.

 ## Built With